CNStanLee/Emerald_Video_Denoise_Acc/model_for_training/readme.md

 ![Branch](./branch.png)

 ## Change model structure
-- For this structure, I have verified with Alveo U50
+- For this structure, I have verified with Alveo U50.
-- If you change the structure of the model please let me know, and the verification we can start the further training
+- If you change the structure of the model please let me know, after the verification we can start the further training.